RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-09-06-ai-upsc-mock-test.md

     if shuffle_q:
         random.Random(st.session_state.seed).shuffle(blocks)
     return blocks[:n]
 ```

-The `generate_prelims` function encapsulates one clear task in the workflow: it takes inputs, applies the logic, and returns results.
-Keeping functions focused improves readability and testing.
+By isolating one task in this function, the code maintains strong modularity.
+It enables reuse in other workflows without creating dependencies or conflicts.

 ### Function: generate_mains